mdmjsh/FPR/write_up.md

     where ns = filter (\x -> sum x == s + m - 7) (choose 5 n4)
 \end{code}

-An alternative, cleaner implementation is possible if providing arithmetic operations on pairs.
-In this case there would be no need to map toPair to the intermediate output as all operations could just be applied on the pairs.
+An alternative, cleaner implemention is possible if provide arthimatic opperations on pairs.
+In this case there would be no need to map toPair to the intermediate output as all opperations could just be applied on the pairs.

 \begin{code}
 (+.) :: Pair -> Pair -> Pair